Click the icon to order the

 .pdf file of the TRANSPOSED CONDUCTOR SCORE, 9 x 12; 25 pages including cover and notes.

-THE PROGRAM NOTE
+THE PROGRAM & PERFORMANCE NOTES

 TIGHT SQUEEZE might best be described by the following suggestion: imagine Arnold Schoenberg, Henry Mancini, and Charlie Parker walking into a techno rave club in Havana.
 And, staying for at least three minutes.